-The company operates gas projects at Moranbah in the Bowen Basin, and around Dalby in the Surat Basin.
-Arrow Energy's five producing projects currently account for more than 20 per cent of Queensland's overall gas consumption.
-Arrow Energy is seeking to develop additional gas reserves in the Surat Basin for growing domestic and overseas gas markets.
+Arrow is an emerging leader in coal seam gas development.
+Arrow operates gas projects at Moranbah in the Bowen Basin, and around Dalby in the Surat Basin.
+Arrow's five producing projects currently account for more than 20 per cent of Queensland's energy needs.

-The Shell and PetroChina investment in Arrow Energy means that the Arrow Energy LNG Project will be underpinned by significant field development expertise, established LNG technology, production and supply experience, and industry and market knowledge.
+Arrow is seeking to develop additional gas reserves in the Bowen Basin for growing domestic and overseas gas markets.
+The Shell and PetroChina investment in Arrow provides significant gas field development expertise, established liquefied natural gas (LNG) technology, production and supply experience, and industry and market knowledge.

-Current Surat Basin activities
+Current Bowen Basin activities